There is such a thing as a bad cupcake, in case you were wondering.

 Erin, Pat and Sara all liked the moist chocolate cake.

-“It tastes what a chocolate cupcake should taste like,” Erin said.
+“It tastes like what a chocolate cupcake should taste like, ” Erin said.

 But everyone agreed it had too much frosting.
 In fact, the frosting top was the same size as the cupcake itself.